EDDiscovery/EDDiscovery/Databases-in-EDD.md

 Obtained from ED netlog files.
 Contains the Name, Time, logfile, commander, map colour, if sent to EDSM of the system visited information from the elite dangerous log files.
-Caniocal source of travelled places.
+Canoniocal source of travelled places.
 Since ED 2.1 it has x/y/z as well to indicate position that elite dangerous said the star was at. source is the travel log unit number status is not in use in the code.